Be a Ninja in the Terminal πŸ₯·

 My top 25 most used Terminal commands, as you can see, most commands are 1 or 2 characters long

-Welcome to the dojo, fellow terminal warriors!
-Today, I’ll guide you through the mystic arts of terminal productivity, sharing with you the tools I use to maximize efficiency and minimize keystrokes.
+Welcome to a world of terminal productivity!
 When helping others with programming problems on their computer, I often find myself in their terminal, and feel like walking through sand.
 When I show how awesome of an experience it can be, I often find myself repeating the same suggestions over and over again.
 So, I decided to write this guide to help others set up their terminal in a similar fashion.
-In this short post, we’ll explore the wonders of zsh, oh-my-zsh, keychain, starship, autoenv, z, zsh-autosuggestions, several Oh My ZSH plugins, having a dotfiles repo, and more!
+Let’s explore the wonders of zsh, oh-my-zsh, keychain, starship, autoenv, z, zsh-autosuggestions, and other useful tools!

 Table of Contents